-The credentials are taken from a valid session using Kerberos, see Single Sign-On with ConSol CM Using Kerberos (in a Windows Domain).
+The credentials are taken from a valid session using Kerberos, see Single Sign-On in a Windows Domain Using Kerberos.
 This authentication method is only available for engineers in the Web Client.

 G.15.1 Authentication Methods for Engineers in the Web Client